sbaack/sbaack.github.io/content/pages/talks.md

 ### Selected conference presentations or roundtables

 Baack, S. (October 2025). _Controlling robots: Generative AI and the evolving sensemaking of the web_.
-Presented at _20 Years into the Future: What is our vision of media, data, and society?_, University of Bremen
+Presented at _20 Years into the Future: What is our vision of media, data, and society?_, University of Bremen.

 Baack, S. & Odrozek, K. (October 2025). _What should open source AI aspire to be?_ Keynote for the _Deep Dive: Data Governance conference_, Open Source Initiative.
 [Recording and summary](https://opensource.org/ai/webinars/what-should-open-source-ai-aspire-to-be).